oofSauceHere/Random/README.md

 # Random
-Projects not important enough to have their own repo
+projects not important enough to have their own repo

-Includes:
+iIncludes:
-1. Discord bot (project to learn how to use discord.py)
+1. discord bot (project to learn how to use discord.py)
-2. Email bot (project to learn how to use Twitter API + SMTP)
+2. email bot (project to learn how to use Twitter API + SMTP)